Lieben5704/Itunes-Application/README.md

 1. Clone the project repository from GitHub: git clone https://github.com/Lieben5704/ITunes_Capstone.git
 2. Navigate to the project directory: cd repo
-3. Start the app: npm start
+3. Start the app: npm start (This will start both backend and frontend automatically)
-5. Open your web browser and go to http://localhost:3000
+4. Open your web browser and go to http://localhost:3000